 top of page

-BTS (방탄소년단) - 'N.O' Lyrics (with Korean Grammar & Vocabulary Notes)
+BTS (방탄소년단) - 'N.O' Lyrics (With English Translation & Korean Grammar/Vocabulary Notes)

 [RM] : Yo, right in here